alazba/SaayApp/README.md

 # saay_user

-A new Flutter restaurant application.
+A new Flutter store application.

 ## Getting Started